 4.3 Can pupil's images or work be published?

-- Pupil full names will not be used anywhere on the Holymead website - Pupil work can only be published with their permission (For blogging see the separate policy)
+- Pupil full names will not be used anywhere on the Holymead website - Pupil work can only be published with their permission

 4.4 How will social networking, social media and personal publishing be managed?